miku/aiexp-25-1/README.md

-Generative AI is experimental and, compared to classical software, less controllable (probabilistic); for everything that requires exact data and transactions, it is initially not a substitute.
+Generative AI is experimental and, compared to classical software, less controllable (probabilistic); for everything that requires exact data and transactions, it is not a substitute.

 > The more it [the AI model] reasons, the more unpredictable it becomes." - Ilya Sutskever, [NeurIPS 2024](https://youtu.be/1yvBqasHLZs?si=g5LmpHX7lPbjtH8U&t=869)